Shoeplay

 Psychology

 No dedicated research isolates shoeplay from the broader literature on foot and shoe interest, so its psychology is read through that lens.
 Associative learning is the usual account: a once-neutral cue (here, the half-revealed foot in motion) becomes paired with arousal and is reinforced over time.
 The behaviour also concentrates several established cues at once: the arched foot and toes central to foot partialism, the eroticised shoe of retifism, movement, and the frisson of partial concealment and reveal.
-The frequently cited cortical-adjacency idea, advanced by V. S. Ramachandran around 1994, that the foot's map on the sensory homunculus lies next to the genital map, is sometimes invoked for foot interest generally but remains contested and is not specific to shoeplay.
+The frequently cited cortical-adjacency idea, advanced by V. S. Ramachandran in Phantoms in the Brain (1998), holds that the foot's map on the sensory homunculus lies next to the genital map and that neural "crosstalk" between them could seed foot interest; it is sometimes invoked for foot attraction generally but was offered without experimental evidence, was challenged by a 2013 imaging study, and is not specific to shoeplay.
 As with most common interests, the evidence base is observational and no single mechanism is established.

 Prevalence & culture